 Bob Armstrong: Xyleco has done it.

-Marshall Medoff: Yeah, he knew I did it, yeah.
-Of course, MIT couldn't get it done.
+Marshall Medoff: Yeah, he knew I did it.

 Bill Perry: Well, I thought he was another Thomas Edison.

 Bill Perry: Another Thomas Edison.
 A genius, A very eccentric genius, but a genius who had come up with this totally revolutionary idea.

 Dr. Steven Chu: He definitely is a character.
 I come from a world of characters (LAUGHTER) in my scientific world.

 Lesley Stahl: But he's not a scientist.